Harshith83/Harshith83/README.md

 ## 🎯 About Me

-> Aspiring Electronics and Communication Engineering graduate with hands-on experience in Embedded Systems, IoT, Robotics, and VLSI Design gained through academic projects and an industry internship at AiROBOSOFT.
-Proficient in C++, MATLAB, Cadence Virtuoso, and hardware interfacing protocols including I2C, SPI, UART, and MQTT.
-Experienced in developing real-time embedded applications using Arduino and Raspberry Pi platforms, with a strong foundation in digital electronics and system design.
-Seeking an entry-level engineering position to apply technical expertise, problem-solving skills, and a passion for innovation in developing advanced electronic solutions.
+> Aspiring **Electronics and Communication Engineering** graduate with hands-on experience in **Embedded Systems, IoT, Robotics, and VLSI Design** through academic projects and an industry internship at **AiROBOSOFT**.
+Proficient in **C++, MATLAB, Cadence Virtuoso**, and communication protocols including **I2C, SPI, UART, and MQTT**.
+Experienced in developing real-time embedded applications using **Arduino** and **Raspberry Pi**, with a strong foundation in **digital electronics** and **system design**.
+Passionate about leveraging technology to build innovative solutions and eager to contribute to the development of next-generation electronic systems.

 - 🎓 **BE in Electronics & Communication Engineering** — Coorg Institute of Technology, Ponnampet (CGPA: **8.2**)
 - 🛠️ Passionate about **hardware-software integration**, robotics, and real-time embedded solutions